 In addition to cash instruments and derivatives, the firm accounts for certain of its other financial assets and liabilities at fair value under the fair value option.
-Such instruments include resale and repurchase agreements; certain securities borrowed and loaned; certain other secured financings, including transfers of assets accounted for as financings and collateralized central bank financings (which consists of borrowings in connection with the firm's participation in the Federal Reserve's Money Market Mutual Fund Liquidity Facility (MMLF)); and certain receivables from customers and counterparties, including certain margin loans.
+Such instruments include most resale and all repurchase agreements; certain securities borrowed and loaned transactions; certain other secured financings, including transfers of assets accounted for as financings; and certain receivables from customers and counterparties, including certain margin loans.
 These instruments are generally valued based on discounted cash flow techniques, which incorporate inputs with reasonable levels of price transparency, and are generally classified in level 2 because the inputs are observable.
 Valuation adjustments may be made for liquidity and for counterparty and the firm's credit quality.
 The significant inputs used to value the firm's other financial instruments are described below.